Prabal9926/WhatsApp-WebApplication/README.md

 ## Deployment

-WhatsChat is deployed on **Streamlit**, which is a platform for building and sharing data apps. **WhatsChat** uses _Streamlit_'s web application framework to provide an interactive and easy-to-use interface for analyzing your chat data.
+WhatsChat is deployed on **Streamlit**, which is a platform for building and sharing data apps. **Digital Chugali** uses _Streamlit_'s web application framework to provide an interactive and easy-to-use interface for analyzing your chat data.